CONVERSE COUNTY

 Picture

 World Water Monitoring Challenge (WWMC) is an international education and outreach program that builds public awareness and involvement in protecting water resources around the work by engaging citizens to conduct basic monitoring of their local water bodies.
-WWMC grew out of the World Water Monitoring Day program in 2012.While an official “day” continues to be observed each year on September 18, the broader “challenge” encourages people everywhere to test the quality of their waterways, share their findings and protect our most precious resource.
-This year, CCCD will be testing the waters of the North Platte River with local students.
-On-site monitoring tests include temperature, turbidity, pH and dissolved oxygen.
+WWMC grew out of the World Water Monitoring Day program in 2012.
+While an official “day” continues to be observed each year on September 18, the broader “challenge” encourages people everywhere to test the quality of their waterways, share their findings and protect our most precious resource.
+In the past, CCCD has tested the waters of the North Platte River with local students.
+On-site monitoring tests included temperature, turbidity, pH and dissolved oxygen.

 The primary goal of WWMC is to educate and engage citizens in the protection of the world’s water resources.
 Many people are unaware of the impact their behaviors have on water quality.
 Conducting simple monitoring tests teaches participants about some of the most common indicators of water health.
 WWMD data will be published on-line each year at www.worldwatermonitoringday.org so people all over the world can see the monitoring results.